 - In 2022, the most common cybercrimes in the U.S. by victim count were phishing (300,497), personal data breach (58,859), non-payment/non-delivery (51,679), extortion (39,416), and tech support (32,538).
 (FBI)

 Don’t Be The Next Victim

-Last year, identity theft occurred once every 2 seconds.
-That’s a frightening statistic, and that’s just the beginning of them.
-We’ve got many more ID theft statistics that not only will scare you but also prove that none of us are exempt from becoming a victim.
+We’ve got many more ID theft statistics that will scare you and prove that none of us are exempt from becoming a victim.
+Once you see these statistics, follow our tips to check for, avoid, prevent, monitor, and report identity theft.

-Identity theft has become personal for many of us who work for Safe Smart Living.
+Identity theft has become personal for many who work for Safe Smart Living.
 You can read real ID theft examples from our readers (and us!).

 Identity Theft Vs Credit Card Fraud: What’s The Difference?

 Credit card fraud is a form of identity theft.
 In 2022, the FTC reported that credit card fraud was the number one form of identity theft, followed by bank fraud, loan or lease fraud, and employment or tax-related fraud.